fbaube/wasm-go-starter/README.md

 # Gopher starter kit for CLI WebAssembly

-Build an HTTP server and run it in `wasmtime`.
+Build an HTTP server written in Go, compile it to WebAssembly, and run it in `wasmtime`.

-This uses some handy free tools from [wasmCloud](https://wasmcloud.com).
+These instructions use some handy free tools from [wasmCloud](https://wasmcloud.com).
 The same things can be done using only tools from [Bytecode Alliance](https://bytecodealliance.org),